 Texas Master Naturalists Serving Hood, Johnson, and Somervell Counties

-MISSION: The Texas Master Naturalist program develops local teams of well-informed volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities.
-The program is a partnership among the Texas AgriLife Extension Service, Texas Parks and Wildlife, and other local partners.
-Chapter members work with partners to:
+The Rio Brazos Chapter of the Texas Master Naturalist program trains volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities for the State of Texas.

 Lights out for peak migration: Sept.
 5 – Oct.
 29, 11 pm – 6 am

 Did you know 1 out of every 3 birds migrating through the U.S. this fall passes through Texas?
 Most migratory birds fly at night, meaning the bright lights of commercial and residential buildings attract and disorient birds.
 This distraction can cause collisions and leave birds vulnerable to threats on the ground.
 Take action to protect migrating birds by turning out all non-essential lights outside and inside from 11 pm – 6 am from August 15 – November 30, and especially during Peak Migration from September 5 – October 29.
 Learn more and sign up for bird migration alerts: https://tx.audubon.org/urbanconservation/lights-out-texas

 Chapter Meeting.
 October 6, 2022, 6:00-8:00 PM, Langdon Ranch, Granbury: Joe and Karen Langdon, chapter members and local landowners will talk about Turning the Langdon Ranch into a Conservation Easement.
 More details here.